Peter Luchetti, Managing Partner

-Peter Luchetti serves as TRC’s Managing Partner.
-Most recently, Luchetti led Table Rock in structuring, financing, negotiating and closing the 30-year Rialto Water & Wastewater Concession, a breakthrough in California infrastructure delivery.
-Table Rock remains a joint owner of the Concessionaire, Rialto Water Services, together with an affiliate of the labor-owned financial services company, Ullico.
-Luchetti’s experience includes advisory and capital-raising roles covering a wide range of transactions in the transportation, social infrastructure, water & waste, energy, and communications sectors.
+Peter Luchetti serves as TRC’s Managing Partner, and was appointed by Governor Brown to Vice-Chair of the California Infrastructure Bank where he currently serves.
+Luchetti led Table Rock in structuring, financing, negotiating and closing the 30-year Rialto Water & Wastewater Concession, a breakthrough in California infrastructure delivery.
+Table Rock remains a joint owner of the Concessionaire, Rialto Water Services, together with the Union Labor Life Insurance Co’s (ULLICO) Infrastructure Fund.
 Prior to forming TRC, Luchetti was Managing Director and Global Head of Project & Structured Finance for Bank of America.
-In this role he was responsible for a 140-person team transacting in 32 countries on the origination and execution of project and structured finance advisory, and capital-raising activities.
-Prior to assuming leadership of the Project & Structured Finance Group, Luchetti started and ran Bank of America’s first distressed loan trading desk and also worked for J. Aron Goldman Sachs
+In this role he was responsible for a 180-person team transacting in 32 countries on the origination and execution of project and structured finance advisory, and capital-raising activities.
+Luchetti’s experience includes transactions closed across the transportation, social infrastructure, water & waste, energy, and communications sectors.
+Luchetti also served in a pro bono capacity for three years assisting in the formation and launch financing of the Marin Energy Authority, California’s first independent green energy agency or CCA (Community Choice Aggregation).
+Prior to assuming leadership of the Project & Structured Finance Group, Luchetti started and ran Bank of America’s first distressed loan trading desk, and previous to Bank of America, Luchetti worked for 7 1/2 years at J. Aron Goldman Sachs.

 Megan Matson, Partner